Do you consider yourself a coffee connoisseur and love the community vibe that a coffee shop creates? If so, you might be keen to start a coffee shop.

 To help you make your decision, we recommend that you use the results of your market research.
 Remember: your location must be in perfect harmony with your concept.

-Choosing the legal form to start your coffee shop
+4. Choose the legal form to start a coffee shop

 The next step in our guide on how to open a coffee shop is choosing the legal structure of your business.
 Choosing your coffee shop's legal form is a vital step as it will impact: